dreamwhite/ChonkyIntelBluetoothFirmware-Build/README.md

 4. Clone MacKernelSDK onto `$(source)` with `git clone https://github.com/acidanthera/MacKernelSDK.git`.
 5. Open XCode and build the project with `Release` configuration using `⇧⌘R` and after it finishes building the project, replace the old `IntelBluetoothFirmware.kext` with the newly generated

+# How to generate every single firmware

+Run `python3 main.py` and see the magic happen.
+Created kexts will be in `Kexts` folder

 # Credits

 - [Apple](https://apple.com) for [XCode](https://developer.apple.com/xcode/) and [IORegistryExplorer](https://github.com/utopia-team/IORegistryExplorer)